Sabina Baldoncelli: Life and work

-The Napolelonic era degree requirements of the time were threefold.
-They mandated that she had to complete a year of practice at the orphanage's pharmacy and she did so under the supervision of both Trippi and Colli.
+The Napoleonic era degree requirements of the time were threefold.
+They mandated that she had to complete a year of practice at the orphanage's pharmacy and she did so under the supervision of both Trippi and Coli.
 Then Baldoncelli "carried out the experimental part of her examination in December 1808 at the chemical laboratories of the university in the presence of her teacher Coli and another pharmacist.
 Finally, the oral part of the examination took place a few days later, when she had to answer questions in botany, materia medica, chemistry, pharmaceutical chemistry, and practical pharmacy."

 She received her university degree in 1809 and practiced in the orphanage's pharmacy.
 Thereafter, the names of Baldoncelli and Trippi both appeared regularly in the list of qualified pharmacists for the Bologna region.
 For the 1829 list, however, Baldoncelli's name disappeared and Trippi's name remained but it is thought that the list was merely incomplete.
 For the 1833 list, Baldoncelli and Trippi are both included, but in 1846, neither name appears.